This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 For Europe specifically, here’s how to think about ground transportation:

-- Short distances (under 4 hours) — Train almost always wins.
-You arrive in the city center, no airport transfer needed.
+- For short distances under 4 hours, the train almost always wins, since you arrive right in the city center with no airport transfer needed.

-- Medium distances (4 to 8 hours) — Compare train vs. budget airline.
-Factor in airport transit time, baggage fees, and luggage hassle.
+- For medium distances of 4 to 8 hours, compare the train against a budget airline, and factor in airport transit time, baggage fees, and luggage hassle.

-- Long distances (8+ hours) or remote regions — Flights usually make more sense unless you specifically want a scenic rail journey.
+- For long distances over 8 hours or remote regions, flights usually make more sense, unless you specifically want a scenic rail journey.

 The booking site we recommend for European ground transport is Omio.
 It lets you search trains, buses, and short-haul flights all in one place across multiple countries, including operators that don’t show up on individual rail sites.